What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 4. If some canned foods have nickel, is fresh food always better?

-Generally, fresh or frozen whole foods tend to have lower nickel risks compared to canned or processed ones.
+Fresh usually gives me fewer problems than anything that came out of a can, even when the ingredient list looked identical.
 But remember, even fresh foods can vary based on origin.
 So, fresh isn’t a 100% free pass, but it’s usually your safer bet when avoiding nickel spikes.

 5. How can I avoid nickel when eating out or buying prepared food?